Évry Cathedral: Chancel

 The chancel is traditionally the part of the cathedral reserved for the clergy, separating the nave and apse.
-At Évry it separated from the nave by six steps up to a platform where the altar is located.
+At Évry it is separated from the nave by six steps up to a platform where the altar is located.
 Behind the altar is a dramatic curving arch with a modern stained glass window in light and dark glass, representing the Tree of Life.
-This was not part of the original design of the cathedral but was requested by the Bishop as a means of representing the divinity of light.
+This was not part of the original design of the cathedral but was requested by the bishop as a means of representing the divinity of light.